saerhex/PY-repository/Codewars/readme.md

-"Just a collection of completed katas" n
+Just a collection of completed katas